melody-N07/agent-guides-aidc/CONTRIBUTING.md

 2. **Test Your Guide**:
    - Follow your own instructions to deploy the agent
-   - Verify all starter prompts work as expected
+   - Verify all suggested prompts work as expected

 3. **Submit a Pull Request**:
    - Fork the repository